MOdification Of THe Early-Life Respiratory Microbiome Through Vaginal SEEDing

 Detailed Description

-Eligible infants will be randomized 1:1 to have their nose swabbed with either maternal vaginal secretions or a sterile swab (intervention vs. control group, respectively) following birth by C-section.
-The procedure will be performed immediately after the initial newborn care by the general pediatric team.
-The mother and infant will then receive usual medical care as determined by their health care providers.
-Follow-up will occur at multiple time points during the child's first year of life.
+Eligible children will be randomized 1:1 to have their nose swabbed with either maternal vaginal secretions or a sterile swab (intervention vs. control group, respectively).
+The procedure will be performed following birth by C-section and immediately after the initial newborn care by the general pediatric team.
+The mother and child will then receive usual medical care as determined by their health care providers.
+Follow-up will occur at multiple time points during the child's first 6 months of life.
 One planned interim analysis to assess the safety of the procedure will be conducted.
-The intervention aims to transfer the maternal vaginal microbiome to the nasal cavity of cesarean-born infants at birth (i.e., vaginal seeding of the URT).
-Hence, the intervention simply attempts to replicate the natural exposure to maternal vaginal secretions during vaginal delivery in infants born by C-section.
+The intervention aims to transfer the maternal vaginal microbiome to the nasal cavity of cesarean-born children at birth (i.e., vaginal seeding of the URT).
+Hence, the intervention simply attempts to replicate the natural exposure to maternal vaginal secretions during vaginal delivery in children born by C-section.